hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/HEADERS_EXERCISES.md

 what's expected (a bunch of HTML that looks vaugely like the careers in code site).

-Now, because the module5.ml server is hosted on the same server that the hackupstate.com / careersincode.org server is hosted, alter the `Host` header so that the web server will return the contents of the `hackupstate.com`.
+Now, because the module5.ml server is hosted on the same server that the hackupstate.com / careersincode.org server is hosted, alter the `Host` header so that the web server will return the html contents of `hackupstate.com`.

-Also, give this a try with the careers in code site too!
+Also, give this a try with the careers in code site (`http://careersincode.org`) too!

 If you need help, scan through the host header section of the presentation.